dougeby/IntuneDocs/InTuneDocs/EndUser/how-to-encrypt-your-windows-device.md

 2. Click **Turn on BitLocker**, and then follow the instructions shown to encrypt each of your drives.

-If you need help and can't find your IT administrator's contact information, see if it's listed on the [Company Portal website](http://portal.manage.microsoft.com).
+Still need help?
+Contact your IT administrator.
+For their contact information, check the [Company Portal website](http://portal.manage.microsoft.com).